latte-soft/luau-style-guide/README.md

 <p align=center><img width="400" src="assets/latte-banner.svg"></p>
 <hr>
-<h2 align=center>Latte Luau Style Guide</h2>
+<h2 align=center>Latte Luau Style-Guide</h2>
 <p align=center>Style-Guide Created & Designed for Luau projects @ Latte Softworks</p>
 <hr>

 ## What is this?
-This is the repoitory that holds the documentation for Latte's Luau Style Guide.
+This is the repoitory that holds the documentation for Latte's Luau Style-Guide.
 You can visit it at <https://luau.latte.to/>.

 <hr>